In the Media view, double-click the media in which a missing face has to be marked.

 In some cases, you might want to merge two or more stacks (for example because they belong to the same person but have been identified as different).
 To merge stacks, do one of the following:

 You can merge stacks in the UnNamed tab as well as in the Named tab.

-In addition to naming faces in photos, you can also add one or more names to a photo or a video.
+You can add one or more names to a photo or a video.
 Use one of the following ways for this:

-The reason a generic face icon is displayed is that one photograph or video can be associated with several faces when you add names in this way.
+The reason a generic face icon is displayed is because one photo or video can be associated with several faces when you add names in this way.
 Therefore, the tag is applied on the media file as a whole and not on a particular face.

 You can add faces to a group in any of the following ways:

-You can switch off face analysis in Elements Organizer, or reset face analysis using Edit > Preferences > Media-Analysis (Windows) or Elements Organizer > Preferences > Media-Analysis (Mac OS)
+You can switch off or reset face analysis in Elements Organizer using Edit > Preferences > Media-Analysis (Windows) or Elements Organizer > Preferences > Media-Analysis (macOS).

 Resetting face analysis instructs Elements Organizer to reanalyze all faces in a catalog.
 When you reset face analysis, all existing people stacks in the Named tab are deleted.
 Elements Organizer analyzes the faces in the current catalog once again and displays similar looking faces as stacks in the UnNamed tab, where you can name them.

 To reset face analysis, click Reset Face Analysis.